 6.8.1.
-Assessment Overview at the English Preparatory Program
+Assessment Overview at the English Preparatory Program Distance Education during the Covid 19 Pandemic

-At the BU-SFL English Preparatory Program, student performance is assessed by means of a variety of instruments used in each semester: progress tests, quizzes, a portfolio, online tasks and teacher's evaluation grade (TEG).
+At the BU-SFL English Preparatory Distance Education Program, student performance is assessed by means of progress tests.
 A score obtained from each constitutes a student's overall score.